5 Places to Find Health Insurance for Freelancers or the Self-Employed

 - The Freelancers Union, which offers a health insurance plan, as well as supplemental medical plans like dental, or other insurance plans like life insurance.

-- If you recently left your job or are about to leave your regular employment to venture out on your own as a self-employed or freelance worker, most health insurance plans offer the option when leaving a job to convert your existing group plan into an individual plan.
+- If you recently left your job or are about to leave your regular employment to venture out on your own as a self-employed or freelance worker, most health insurance plans offer the option to convert your existing group plan into an individual plan.
 Individual plans may be more expensive depending on your personal circumstance, but the costs you might save in working for yourself may easily cover the difference.
-If you are leaving your job, you also may qualify for the special enrollment period that we explain below.
+If you are leaving your job, you also may qualify for the special enrollment period.
 Be sure and check your options there to make sure you save money wherever possible.

 - Ever since Obamacare or the Affordable Care Act, you can find health insurance through the health care marketplace either as an individual or in some circumstances as a small business.
 Most freelancers won't be in the small business category, but here's the link, just in case it applies to you either now, or if your business grows.